-Posing as the victim, the cyberbully can do considerable damage.
+Posing as the victim, the cyberbully can do considerable damage .
 They may post a provocative message in a hate group's chatroom posing as the victim, inviting an attack against the victim, often giving the name, address and telephone number of the victim to make the hate group's job easier.
-They often also send a message to someone posing as the victim, saying hateful or threatening things while ig as the victim.
-The ve said nasty things J. J. G.
+They often also send a message to someone posing as the victim, saying hateful or threatening things while masquerading as the victim.
+They may also alter a message really from the victim, making it appear that they have said nasty things or shared secrets with others.